katiejduane/papaya/readme.md

 - Delete Project
 - View All Projects
 - View Projects by Type
-- View Project by Status
+- View Projects by Status

 ## Technology Used:

 - React & Redux
 - HTML, CSS
 - Node, Express
-- PostreSQL with Sequelize
+- PostgreSQL with Sequelize
 - JSON Web Tokens for Auth

 ## Status: